Fallenstedt/google-takeout-sucks-auth/README.md

 # Google Takeout Sucks Auth

-This repository contains the code needed to
+This is the auth service for the CLI tool [Google Takeout Sucks](https://github.com/Fallenstedt/google-takeout-sucks)

 ## Running Locally